cvhooser/learning-rust/ReadMe.md

   let sign_in_count = 1;
   let user1 = new User {email, name, active, sign_in_count}
   ```
-- *struct update syntax* is the similar to  javascript.
+- *struct update syntax* is the similar to  javascript expansion
   - e.g.
   ```
   let user2 = User {